joanneks/Project-1---Map/README.md

 ### **_Other Sources_**
 1. Lecturer (Paul Chor) for his slides, tutorials and notes
 2. Teaching Assistants (Ace Liang, Lim Yong Sheng, Razia Wong) for their guidance
+3. [StackOverFlow](https://stackoverflow.com/) for guidance.
+3 particular mentions:
+   - using regular expression to convert numbers into numbers separated by commas
+   - capitalising the first character of every word
+4. [W3schools](https://www.w3schools.com/) for HTML, CSS, Javascript guidance
+    - Collapsible